-Many people fall into poor time management habits because they aren’t sure where and how to prioritize their time and efforts.
+Many people fall victim to poor time management habits because they aren’t sure where and how to prioritize their time and efforts.
 It’s common for professionals to feel they’re constantly working but ‘never getting anything done,’ since they aren’t sure what to prioritize and end up jumping from task to task, making small bits of headway here and there but not checking anything tangible off their to-do lists.

 One way to combat this jumbled way of working is by setting goals.
 Understanding your goals – on both a larger scale and a day-to-day or weekly scale – is a great way to know which areas you should prioritize.

 Here at Blue Summit Supplies, we’re addressing this uncertainty by setting company-wide goals and then tying measurable departmental benchmarks to them.
 We break these down even further by setting individual goals that support meeting this benchmark goals.
 This helps us prioritize our tasks so we’re addressing time management from a more holistic perspective.

 If you don’t have a good idea of what your goals or benchmarks are, set aside time with your supervisor to get a clearer understanding of them.
 This will make you a better performer and help you make the most of your workday.

 If you’re ready to get a better handle on how you allot your time in the workplace (and in other areas), consider these tools to help.

 Planners are a classic tool for leading an organized life and managing time and tasks.
 There are many standard planners on the market broken down in all manner of ways – everything from daily to-do lists to simple weekly spreads.
 But when it comes to work time, planners specifically to helping plan out your days in the office exist.